sbd-community/handbook/docs/implementation/operate-phase/security-logging.md

 -   **Provides a Forensic Trail:** In the event of a serious breach, regulators and law enforcement will require evidence.
 Your logs are a critical part of this evidence trail, demonstrating that you had measures in place and helping to identify the attackers.

 Without security logs, you are blind to both ongoing attacks and the details of past incidents.
 Implementing robust logging is a non-negotiable part of building a defensible product.

-### 1.3.
-What is Security Logging?

-Security logging involves systematically recording key events on a device and its associated services.
-This provides an audit trail that can be used to:
--   Detect and respond to security incidents in real-time.
--   Perform post-incident forensic analysis to understand an attacker's methods.
--   Provide evidence of compliance to auditors and regulators.

 ## 2. Key Logging Practices